- Home

 – Teri Hatcher

 People over 50 are often less bound by the day-to-day parenting duties and may be winding down at work, creating more time to go out.
-And there are loads of charities, clubs, and day centres focussed on bringing mature adults together.
+And many charities, clubs, and day centres are focused on bringing mature adults together.

 Other ways to make friends can include…